Alex-de-code/portfolio-site/README.md

 ## Learning Resources

-- **JSLegend**: This project was built following a tutorial by JSLegend.
-You can find the tutorial [here](https://www.youtube.com/watch?v=OejpBl2s9OY).
+- **JSLegend**: This project was inspired by a tutorial from JSLegend.
+You can find the tutorial [here](https://jslegend.com).
+- **The Book of Shaders**: A great resource for learning about shaders and graphics programming.
+[Explore it here](https://thebookofshaders.com/).
+- **Kaplay Docs**: The official guide for installing and using Kaplay for animations in React.
+[Access it here](https://kaplayjs.com/guides/install/).